 BILL: Oh Hi!
 You’re the girl with two names!

-SDM: No. I happen to be a woman, not a child.
-And yes, I’m the woman with two names.
+SDM: Yes, I’m the woman with two names.

 SDM: Seriously?
-You’re going to defend that?
 Surely by now you’ve been educated by women in your life as to the proper way to refer to an adult female.

 BILL: I’ve been educated!!!
 Believe me!
 A lot!
 I know what I’m supposed to do!
 Very well!